 Most seasoned SQL Server administrators and developers will tell you to include SET NOCOUNT ON in all your stored procedure code.
-The reason generally given is to turn off the unnecessary "n rows affected" message that appears so often in the Management Studio Message pane.
-However, the "rows affected" message is only the visible tip of a much larger iceberg.
-SQL Server is a regular chatterbox sending way too much useless information to the client.
-SET NOCOUNT ON is far more important than most people realize.
+The reason generally given is to turn off the unnecessary "n rows affected" message that often appears in the Management Studio Message pane.
+However, the "rows affected" message is only the visible tip of a much more giant iceberg.
+SQL Server is a regular chatterbox sending too much useless information to the client.
+Therefore, SET NOCOUNT ON is far more important than most people realize.

-Let's take a look at the network traffic generated by a simple stored procedure.
+Let's look at the network traffic generated by a simple stored procedure.
 To do this, we'll use the Client Statistics feature of the Management Studio.

-Of course, we'll need a test store procedure; let's create one that returns one single row.
-We'll include a loop that can iterate a varying number of times as determined by an input parameter.
+Of course, we'll need a test store procedure; let's create one that returns one row.
+We'll include a loop that can iterate various times as determined by an input parameter.

 IF EXISTS (SELECT * FROM sys.sysobjects WHERE